 SCORING CRITERIA ACTUAL POINTS POSSIBLE POINTS Clear and compelling description of need = 6 points 6 0 points if need not described or data does not support the need for this project an item.
-3 points if applicant somewhat describes need and provides supporting data 6 points if applicant clearly articulates need and provides supporting data Strategic partnerships with community providers = 4 points (If SSO-CE or HMIS this is N/A) Choose Choose 0 points if not described an item. an item.
+3 points if applicant somewhat describes need and provides supporting data 6 points if applicant clearly articulates need and provides supporting data Strategic partnerships with community providers = 4 points (If SSO-CE or HMIS this is N/A) Choose 0 points if not described an item. an item.
 2 points if somewhat described 4 points if partners named and nature of partnership described

-SCORING CRITERIA ACTUAL POINTS POSSIBLE POINTS Projected outcomes = 4 points 0 points if projected outcomes are not described 2 points if the outcomes are described, but are below CoC averages 3 points if the outcomes are described, but are at CoC averages 4 points if all projected outcomes further goals of CoC 4 0 points if projected outcomes are not described an item.
+SCORING CRITERIA ACTUAL POINTS POSSIBLE POINTS Projected outcomes = 4 points Choose 4 0 points if projected outcomes are not described an item.
 2 points if the outcomes are described, but are below CoC averages 3 points if the outcomes are described, but are at CoC averages 4 points if all projected outcomes further goals of CoC Appropriateness of project (the proposed project is responsive to the needs as identified in 4 the project description) = 4 points an item.
 0 points if projected intervention does not match needs identified 2 points if the projected intervention somewhat matches the identified needs 4 points if project scale, project type, and service/project plan are appropriate based on needs identified TOTAL SCOPE AND NEED Enter Choose (Possible = 18 points for PSH/RRH/TH-RRH; 14 points for HMIS/SSO-CE) Total an (Fussible - 10 pullis jul Psn/kkn/11-kkn, 14 pullis jul niviis/350-CE) Points item.